Form 1096: Know when to use this form for contractor compensation

 - Total amount of reported payments

-In part two, you’ll fill in the type of form you’ll attach to the Form 1096.
-There should only be one “X” marked, as you have to file a separate 1096 for each corresponding form.
+In part two, you’ll fill in the type of document you’ll attach to Form 1096.
+There should only be one “X” marked, as you have to file a separate Form 1096 for each corresponding form.

 This form also requires you to fill out a signature, title, and date.